MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 Use of boolean flags. enums should be used instead of boolean flags.

-Use the type system to describe features of the system design, so the compiler cancheck for correctness There is an up-front cost: you must define the types
+Use the type system to describe features of the system design, so the compiler can check for correctness There is an up-front cost: you must define the types
 - The benefit is that fixing compilation errors is easier than fixing silent data corruption
   - For small systems, the cost may outweigh the benefit